rakeshpedapudi07/scalable-backend/README.md

 ## 🏗 Architecture

-The project follows a structured layered approach:
+This project follows a feature-based modular architecture combined with layered separation.

 ```
 controller